sigmaSd/webts/README.md

 # Web TS

-Simple progrma to create a web app with typescript
+Simple program to create a web app with typescript

 ## Install